Daimler to develop next-generation engines with China's Geely

-BERLIN (Reuters) - German carmaker Daimler will cooperate with China’s Geely to build a next-generation combustion engine for use in hybrid vehicles, it said on Tuesday.
+BERLIN (Reuters) - German carmaker Daimler DAIGn.DE will cooperate with China's Geely [GEELY.UL] to build a next-generation combustion engine for use in hybrid vehicles, it said on Tuesday.

+Efforts to share development costs between the Chinese and the German groups come as the growth potential for combustion engines faces the twin threat of the COVID-19 crisis and a regulatory clampdown on vehicle emissions.

 “The companies plan to develop a highly efficient modular engine,” a spokesman for Daimler said, adding that it would be used in hybrid drivetrains and manufactured in Europe and China.